Last Modified: December 02, 2025

 Update on FSIS H5N1 Sampling

-On September 16, 2024, FSIS added H5N1 influenza A monitoring of muscle samples from culled dairy cows to its already robust national surveillance programs for pathogens and chemical contaminants.
-Samples are being tested by FSIS laboratory personnel for presence of Influenza A virus using polymerase chain reaction (PCR).
-Carcasses are held by establishments pending results.
-FSIS will update the results of the H5N1 testing on this website every other Friday.
+On September 30, 2025, FSIS concluded its H5N1 influenza A monitoring of dairy cows at slaughter as scheduled.
+FSIS leveraged its existing statistically based National Residue Program (NRP) to conduct H5N1 testing of diaphragm muscle samples from dairy cow carcasses collected for the NRP program.
+Samples were tested by FSIS laboratory personnel for presence of influenza A virus using polymerase chain reaction (PCR).
+Carcasses were held by establishments pending results.

 Research: H5N1 Beef Safety Studies